 Zodiac Travel and Tours: Parallax’s bread and butter.
 Zodiac offices are spread across all the worlds of Sol, engaging in the business of sending people to the other worlds of Sol.
 With lodging ranging from inexpensive hostels in The Disk XXX and luxurious spa resorts in The Vale XXX to a hotel in an active volcano on Mars, undersea villas on Venus, and the recently-opened Sea of Stars, a sparkling Flowform resort drifting in Martian orbit like a diamond, built without walls, Zodiac has a dream location for every Vector.
 Their new line of holographic tours has become popular with vectors on a budget, but really, what’s a little personal debt in exchange for a once-in-a-lifetime experience?
 It’s just a ledger, after all.

-Wayfinder Academy: The shiny new “Magellan” BlueSky station (see page XXX) may be the single biggest gift to Parallax since its founding, and Pulse is watching MarsCo ever so closely to see what strings are attached.
+Wayfinder Academy: The shiny new “Magellan” BlueSky station may be the single biggest gift to Parallax since its founding, and Pulse is watching MarsCo ever so closely to see what strings are attached.
 Located in Venus’s orbit opposite the sun, Magellan is a convenient stopping point for long journeys across Sol, and is aggressively welcoming to visitors.
 But only part of the massive 12 kilometer-wide ring is Sol’s largest luxury rest stop.
 A significant arch of the station comprises Parallax’s corporate headquarters.
-The Wayfinder Academy occupies fully half the station, a collection of schools, consulting navigators and astrophysicists, shipyards and training grounds dedicated to creating a new generation of explorers.
+The Wayfinder Academy occupies fully a third of the station, a collection of schools, consulting navigators and astrophysicists, shipyards and training grounds dedicated to creating a new generation of explorers.
 Wayfinder’s creation closely coincides with the sudden appearance of Lumen.
 The future of Vector society may be beyond the Sol system, and Parallax, Pulse, and MarsCo are building the road to that future…before somebody else does.